realA10001986/Remote/README.md

 The SD card, apart from being required for [installing](#sound-pack-installation) of the sound-pack, can be used for custom sound effects, substituting built-in sound effects and for music played back by the [Music player](#the-music-player).
 Also, it is _strongly recommended_ to store [secondary settings](#-save-secondary-settings-on-sd) on the SD card to minimize [Flash Wear](#flash-wear).

-Note that the SD card must be inserted before powering up the device.
+The SD card must be inserted before powering up the device.
 It is not recognized if inserted while the Remote is running.
 Furthermore, do not remove the SD card while the device is powered.

 ### Sound substitution